-This study will investigate the influence of various process parameters (temperature, ethanol concentration in the extraction solvent, and the solid-to-solvent ratio) on the ultrasound-assisted extraction (UAE) of (poly)phenols from blueberry leaves (Vaccinium myrtillus).
-Using the Box-Behnken factorial design with the MINITAB 21 software, the aim of the paper is to determine the efficiency of the extraction process based on these parameters.
+This study will investigate the influence of various process parameters (temperature, ethanol concentration in the extraction solvent, and the solid-to-solvent ratio) on the ultrasound-assisted extraction (UAE) of (poly)phenols from blueberry leaves (V. myrtillus).
+Using the BBD with the MINITAB 21 software, the paper aims to determine the efficiency of the extraction process based on these parameters.